vsrinivas/fuchsia/lib/magma/scripts/vulkancts/README.md

 NOTE: assumes you have a usb device at /dev/class/block/000

-netruncmd magenta 'minfs /dev/class/block/001 mkfs'
+netruncmd zircon 'minfs /dev/class/block/001 mkfs'

 then reboot